Hugh Maguire (Lord of Fermanagh): Early career

-Maguire's country was in the southern part of the province of Ulster, a terrain difficult of access as it was covered with forest, lakes and rivers.
-The crown authorities made sporadic attempts to subdue the clan, and in 1586 Maguire surrendered to the English and was pardoned in return for an agreement to pay 500 beeves to the crown, of which 200 were appropriated by the lord deputy, Sir John Perrot as his perquisite for proposing to make Maguire a captain of the country; this proposal was not carried through, even though Maguire had lodged three pledges for his loyalty in Dublin Castle.
+The Crown's authorities made sporadic attempts to subdue his clan.
+As a young man, Maguire had repeated run-ins with the English governance in Dublin.
+In 1586 he surrendered to the English.
+He was pardoned in return for an agreement to pay 500 beeves to the crown, of which 200 were appropriated by Lord Deputy John Perrot as his perquisite to make Maguire's Gaelic lordship recognised by English law.
+This was not carried through, even though Maguire had lodged three pledges for his loyalty in Dublin Castle.

-In 1587 Maguire, along with Art O'Neill's forces, attacked and plundered a party of Scots which had invaded Down; on their return towards the river Erne, Maguire attacked O'Neill's men and killed and wounded many of them.
+In 1587 Maguire, along with Art O'Neill's forces, attacked and plundered a party of Scots which had invaded Down.
+On their return towards the river Erne, for unknown reasons Maguire attacked O'Neill's men and killed and wounded many of them.
 In 1588 he was in league with Sir Brian O'Rourke, the Burkes and the Spanish following the wreckage of the Spanish Armada on the north and west coasts of Ireland.
-Thereafter, he was implicated in the plot of Hugh O'Neill, 2nd Earl of Tyrone, to murder Con MacShane O'Neill, who petitioned the lord deputy, Sir William Fitzwilliam for protection.
+Thereafter, he was implicated in the plot of Hugh O'Neill, Earl of Tyrone, to murder Conn MacShane O'Neill, who petitioned Lord Deputy William Fitzwilliam for protection.